wikiepeidia/files-shuffle-script/README.md

 *Please run `Set-ExecutionPolicy -ExecutionPolicy bypass` (PS must admin) then press A if you never run PS scripts before.*
 *This script is guranteed to run when executed in the same folder as powershell (path is much different than cmd) and make sure that is should be `& '.\file.ps1' "PATH TO FOLDER"`*
+*You can apply file masks to avoid shuffling another file that has a different extension.
+For instance, if you are shuffling in a folder containing **.png** and **.wav** files, you can run `& '.\file.ps1' "PATH TO FOLDER" *.FILEEXTENSION` to do so.*